Kyle Loomis · June 26, 2023

 Using the framework

 Let's instantiate the EquityOption class that we created above.
 An equity option requires a BaseEquity instrument object (e.g. CommonStock) as input for the underlying field.
-The payoff (VanillaPayoff, DigitalPayoff) and exercise_type (EuropeanExerciseStyle, AmericanExerciseStyle, BermudanExerciseStyle) fields need to be populated with objects as well.
+The payoff (VanillaPayoff, DigitalPayoff) and exercise_type (EuropeanExerciseStyle, AmericanExerciseStyle, BermudanExerciseStyle) fields also need to be populated with appropriate objects.

 underlying=CommonStock(ticker='AAPL'),